-Coco peat as an industry started in Sri Lanka in the 1980s and in India in 1990s.
+Coco peat as an industry started in Southeast Asia in the 1980s.
 The 2000 era brought with it modern machinery techniques to bring cocopeat in the mainstream industry.

 Cocopeat is full of nutrients and an excellent growing medium.
 It is used widely now for soilless cultivation or hydroponics.

 60 percent of worlds cocopeat comes from Kerala and Tamil Nadu.
 Cocopeat is now replacing the soil and other organic mediums.